glbala87/ELLA_tool/docs/technical/filtering.md

 #### Configuration

-Unlike the regular filters above, the pre-filter is specified in the `usergroups.json` file, under `deposit.analysis.prefilters`.
+Unlike the regular filters above, the pre-filter is specified in the `usergroups.json` file, under `deposit.analysis.prefilters`; see also [Deposit](/technical/import.html#deposit).

 - To combine options with boolean `AND` (all conditions must be met), list them like this: `[["<option1>", "<option2>"]]`.
 - To instead combine options with boolean `OR` (any condition met), nest the options like this: `[["<option1>"], ["<option2>"]]`.